Manpages - autodie.3perl

 exception on failure.

-pragma has lexical scope, meaning that functions and
+The autodie pragma has lexical scope, meaning that functions and

-will only change their behaviour
+subroutines altered with autodie will only change their behaviour

-until the end of the enclosing block, file, or eval
+until the end of the enclosing block, file, or eval.

-is specified as an argument to autodie
+If system is specified as an argument to autodie, then it uses

 IPC::System::Simple to do the heavy lifting.
 See the description of that